darylhjd/mangadesk/README.md

 Simply choose the chapters you want to read to download.

-All downloads are stored in a folder titled `downloads`, which you will find in the same directory as where you run the application.
+By default, all downloads are stored in a folder titled `./downloads`, relative to where you run the application.

+However, you can change this by changing the `downloadDir` field in the `./usr/usr_config.json` file (this file only appears after running the application at least once!)

 ### Keybindings